A great pair of Muay Thai shin guards is an essential requirement for every single person who trains Muay Thai.

 Things to Consider When Buying Shin Guards

-- Size and Weight – The more protection a shin guard offers, the heavier and more bulky the shin guard.
+- Size and Weight – The more protection a shin guard offers, the heavier and bulkier the shin guard.
 There is a fine balance between full protection that takes away from your agility and movement vs. little protection that results in your shins and ankles being busted

 - Foot and Ankle Protection – Some shin guards don’t offer much protection around the ankle area.
 This means you will have a few swollen ankles if you kick the wrong areas of your opponent in training

-- Quality vs. Price – If you buy the cheapest shin guards on the market, expect to get a product that is sub standard.
+- Quality vs. Price – If you buy the cheapest shin guards on the market, expect to get a product that is substandard.
 If there is one thing I have learned over the years is choose quality over price.
+This is especially true with shin guards.
+A cheap pair of shin guards will likely a) need to be consistently adjusted during sparring since they won’t stay put and b) may not offer full protection on your shin.

 Now that we understand some of the key things to look for when purchasing a pair of quality shin guards, we will take a look at some of the best options available on the market.